 I am THAT wife: The Hooah Wife

 I am that wife.
 The one involved in the FRG at every installation.
-The one who knows 95% of the population on the installation.
-The one who proudly identifies herself as an army wife.
-When I first got married, I made flash cards so I could correctly identify army ranks.
+The one who knows 95 percent of the population on the installation.
+The one who proudly identifies herself as an Army wife.
+When I first got married, I made flash cards so I could correctly identify Army ranks.
 I learned the keywords from my husband.
 I know what unit patches mean, what most MOS numbers signify and where most installations are located.
 And I love it.
 I am affectionately (I hope) referred to by my friends as the HOOAH wife.